eapowertools/qs-admin-playbook/docs/audit/audit_user_access.md

 ```
 {:.snippet}

-From there we can use [this Qlik App](https://doesnotexistyet.com)...
+After exporting the audit data, it can be loaded into [this Qlik Application](https://doesnotexistyet.com) for analysis.

 **Tags**